Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Common Environmental Mistakes

-• Using non-reef-safe sunscreen
+• Applying non-reef-safe sunscreen.

 • Improper waste disposal